skmonir/testcase_generator/README.md

 # Introduction
-**Testcase Generator** is a standalone desktop application to prepare the input and output dataset for programming problem.
+**Testcase Generator** is a desktop application to prepare the input and output dataset for programming problem.
 Input generator is implemented using [CodeForces](https://www.codeforces.com/) [testlib.h](https://codeforces.com/testlib) library in C++.
 This tool is specially helpful for the problem author and tester of a programming competition.

 # Features
 * ## Input Generator